MoltenGears/Mega-Man-Labs/README.md

     - Test lab stage
     - Wide-screen rebuild of Heat Man's stage (MM2)

-## Purpose and Scope

-Always wanting to try out game development, I aimlessly read about and fiddled with current mainstream game engines.
-As a beginner and without a concrete project, I felt overwhelmed and quit several times.

-Finding out about Godot Engine at some point rekindled my interest in game development.
-Its simplicity, coherence, permissive license, and being so lightweight convinced me to try once more.
-From the philosophy of the engine developers, helpful community resources, and the engine documentation I could draw enough motivation and knowledge to work towards a clearly defined aim this time around: Create a complete Mega Man (NES) stage.

-Apart from being my favorite childhood video game, in my opinion, Mega Man qualifies as a perfect game to reimplement for learning purpose as a beginner in terms of complexity.

-I put this on GitHub for anyone who might be interested in this stuff.
-Be it for educational purpose, a Godot Engine test project to play around with, an entry point for your own project, or something you might want to contribute to in some way.

-Depending on general interest, or lack thereof, my own motivation, and the spare time I am able to spend, I might continue to expand this project beyond the single stage.

-I would like to mention that I do not intend for this project to become a super easy to use Mega Man stage creator with a large amount of assets.
-Because for this and more, there is already the awesome [Mega Man Maker](https://megamanmaker.com/).
-However, I could imagine it to become a kind of template or framework for Mega Man style games that offers more flexibility but requires to accept a learning curve before being able to create something playable.

 ## Installation and Usage

 To be able to take a look at, edit, test, and build this project, you need